 We don’t remove people from the course unless we deem them medically unable to continue, so as long as you keep going, we’ll be out supporting you!

 Drop bags will be allowed at the pavilion at race headquarters (the Harrison Bay Group Camp.)
 You’re welcome to bring a chair if you’d like, and there are picnic tables at the pavilion that you may use.
-Running groups/clubs/families/random people you meet and decide to befriend are welcome to set up pop up canopies, hammocks, chairs, etc. within the confines of the group camp.
+We have PLENTY of space, so if you require a large amount of belongings to get yourself to the finish line, that’s totally okay with us.
+Running groups/clubs/families/random people you meet and decide to befriend are welcome to set up pop up canopies, hammocks, chairs, complete compounds with decorations and frivolity, etc. within the confines of the group camp.

 Please label all drop bags with your last name and your bib number.